Civic Health Project

 “More friction = lower conversions.”

-But in this case, more friction, when layered with trust, joy, and value—actually led to more engagement, better leads, and higher intent.
-It’s what behavioral scientists call motivational friction—thoughtful effort that deepens investment, filters for commitment, and earns the right to ask.
+But in this case, more friction, when layered with trust, joy, and value actually led to more engagement, better leads, and higher intent.
+It’s what behavioral scientists call motivational friction: thoughtful effort that deepens investment, filters for commitment, and earns the right to ask.

-Final Results
+Results

-• 803 ad clicks
+• 803 ad clicks showed strong initial curiosity.

 Donor Activation Done Right

+GoodChat’s campaign transformed civic health interest into real donor activation, achieving results that outperformed industry benchmarks in both cost and conversion rates.
 By focusing on trust, engagement, and a touch of joy, we didn’t just capture emails—we uncovered the client’s most committed supporters and gave them a clear path to action.

 🚀 Interested in acquiring high-intent donors for your cause?
 We're always up for a GoodChat.